 - A fund to help cover unexpected financial hardships (Ways and Means Fund), a Sexual Assault Survivor Support Fund, a Trans Fund, a Childcare Fund and discounts at on campus childcare.

 - A Professional Development Fund, Tuition Cost Rebates (Graduate Financial Assistance), access to special CUPE 3903 exclusive graduate student bursaries, guaranteed summer funding and funds to help cover your UHIP payments.

 - Union representation to help protect your rights as a worker, and help you gain access to leaves and other benefits not provided to non-unionized students.

 - You will have a much less substantial health benefits plan through the York University Graduate Student Association (YUGSA), for which you will need to pay.

 - Your RA income will not be taxed (GA wages are taxed) but you will not be able to access any of the funds and benefits provided above.
 You will not receive Vacation Pay either (normally 4% of wages).

-The elimination of almost 700 GA positions is clearly meant to weaken the union by drastically reducing its membership, and it will put former members in a precarious position.
+The elimination of more than 700 GA positions is clearly meant to weaken the union by drastically reducing its membership, and it will put former members in a precarious position.
 York is doing this union-busting on the backs of the graduate students who depend on that work and the benefits it guarantees.
 York cannot simply further exploit students by turning this labour into volunteer work or degrade students’ education by shifting this necessary labour into credit-based work.